The Einstellung Effect: Why Experts Lack Creativity And Problem Solving Skills

 Research shows[10] that as expertise increases, people are less prone to the Einstellung effect.
 In their experiment, chess players were given opportunities to use optimal but unfamiliar and sub-optimal but familiar solutions.
 Using familiar solutions induced the Einstellung effect even in experts.
 The experimenters concluded that the blocking effects of prior learning and mental inflexibility can be present or not present.
 There is no single unidirectional conclusion.
 The level of expertise matters in predicting how likely people are to adopt rigid sub-optimal solutions or novel and optimal solutions.

-You can read more about the confirmation bias here and how to overcome it.
-Read it because the confirmation bias is pervasive and no one is immune to it.
+You can read more about the notorious confirmation bias here and how to overcome it.

 The first idea which comes to mind may be sub-optimal and it can prevent the emergence of newer and better ideas.
-This is due to the influence of familiar problems and previous experiences – The Einstellung Effect Click To Tweet
+This is due to the influence of familiar problems and previous experiences – The Einstellung Effect Share on X

-When it comes to creativity and creative problem solving, disengaging from the world by looking at nothing, or even blinking, can help[13].
-Researchers argue that looking at nothing can facilitate an internal activation of information which is dynamic than constraints presented by external factors which are static.
+When it comes to creativity and creative problem-solving, disengaging from the world by looking at nothing – or even blinking – can help[13].
+Researchers argue that looking at nothing can make the mind think more dynamically about the problem compared to the mind thinking more statically (rigidly) while tackling the problem head-on.
 A number of processes take place in the brain while learning and thinking, here are some of them which facilitate learning unconsciously.

 1. Previous knowledge leads to prioritizing an acceptable success-rate over the most optimal solution.
 If it works, why improve it!
 Amirite?
 (No)